-Tom Foster is the founder of Foster Web Marketing, web design company on the cutting edge of Internet marketing.
+Tom Foster is the founder of Foster Web Marketing, an attorney website design company on the cutting edge of Internet marketing.

-Mike Knetemann is Foster Web Marketing's Director and Social Media Marketing Specialist who has spearheaded the social media education and development of effective social media strategies for Foster Web Marketing clients.
+Mike Knetemann is Foster Web Marketing's Social Media Marketing Specialist who has spear-headed the social media education and development of effective social media strategies for Foster Web Marketing clients.